wilstrup/sr-oligo-gapmer/blog_post.md

 If we simply produce a short strand of DNA or RNA complementary to the specific mRNA we run into some limitations:

 * it will be unstable, i.e. likely to degrade;
-* it will likely bind to other RNA sequences than the targeted one, i.e. low specificity;
+* it has a poor binding affinity making it bad at attaching to the target site.

-and these cause a lot of side effects.
-Therefore the oligonucleotides need modifications to overcome these limitations.
-One example are locked nucleic acids (LNA).
+Therefore the oligonucleotides need synthetic modifications to overcome these limitations.
+One example is locked nucleic acids (LNA).
 These are modifications to the sugar ring that make up the nucleotide.
-LNA modifications are intended to increase the binding energy of the compound, increasing the likelihood that it will attach to the target site on the preRNA.
+LNA modifications are intended to increase the resistance of the ASO to degradation.
+LNA also has a big effect on the binding energy of the ASO, increasing the likelihood that it will attach to the target site on the mRNA.

 For more information on LNA, you can begin by checking [*Locked nucleic acid as a novel class of therapeutic agents* by R. N. Veedu and J. Wengel](https://doi.org/10.4161/rna.6.3.8807).